MaartenGr/BERTopic/docs/tutorial/quickstart/quickstart.md

 ```

 ## **Quick Start**
-We start by extracting topics from the well-known 20 newsgroups dataset which is comprised of english documents:
+We start by extracting topics from the well-known 20 newsgroups dataset which is comprised of English documents:

 ```python
 from bertopic import BERTopic